Heathcote railway station

-Heathcote railway station is located on the Illawarra line, serving the Sydney suburb of Heathcote.
-It is served by Sydney Trains T4 line services and limited NSW TrainLink South Coast line services.
+Heathcote railway station is located on the Illawarra line, serving the Sutherland Shire suburb of Heathcote.
+It is served by Sydney Trains' T4 Eastern Suburbs & Illawarra Line services and limited NSW TrainLink South Coast Line services.
+Station facilities include public toilets and a car park.

 History

 Heathcote station opened on 9 March 1886 as Loftus station when the Illawarra line was extended from Sutherland to Waterfall.
 Upgrades to the station, including a new footbridge with lifts, were completed in January 2017.
 The contract for these upgrades was awarded in July 2015.

-Platforms & services
+Platforms and services

 Transport links

-Transdev NSW operates two routes via Heathcote station:
+U-Go Mobility operates two bus routes via Heathcote station, under contract to Transport for NSW: